tlefko/Huawei-Matebook-X-Pro-Ventura/Readme.md

 - [x] Updated for 12.3.1
 - Based on ***existing work done Matebook-X-Pro-2018 Profzei and 7 collabators.
 This repository continues the now **defunct** project as they no longer publish releases or update the project.
 - [x] Opencore **0.7.9**
+- [x] This project will not support any EFI using profzei's configuration due to his defamatory claims and baseless allegations.
+Simply, such characters do not belong on an open source platform.
 #### This repository is currently compatible with macOS Monterey, Big Sur, and macOS Catalina
 <div align="center">